AnganaB/AnganaB.github.io/_pages/about.md

 Here's what I have been upto lately: <br/>

+@ __Aug, 2026__: Excited to share that four papers I contributed to (one first-authored) have been accepted to [EMNLP 2026](https://2026.emnlp.org/)!
+Here are the paper details: [Whose Norms?
+Disentangling Cultural and Personal Alignment in Large Language Models](https://arxiv.org/pdf/2606.07877) (Main), NE-MultiSpeech: A Multilingual Speech Corpus and ASR Benchmark for Northeast Indian Languages (Main), AtlasNLP: A Country-Aware Atlas of Dataset Representation in NLP (Main) and [The Age of Curiosity Meets the Age of AI: Benchmarking Child Safety in Large Language Models](https://arxiv.org/pdf/2605.25510) (Findings)

+@ __Jul, 2026__: Glad to share that a project I was part of has been accepted to the [AIES conference](https://www.aies-conference.com/2026/) (Artificial Intelligence, Ethics and Society)!
+Here is our paper: [SurakshaEval: An Indic Safety Benchmark for Multilingual LLMs](https://arxiv.org/pdf/2608.07862)

 @ __28 June, 2026__: Excited to share that the 5th NLP for Positive Impact Workshop will be co-located with EMNLP 2026 in Budapest!
 The call for papers is now out — find more details [here](https://sites.google.com/view/nlp4positiveimpact)

 @ __1 June, 2026__: Stoked to be co-organizing the [AI Explorers Program](https://ai.engin.umich.edu/ai-partners/ai-explorers-program/), a global research and mentorship program supporting talented pre-doctoral students in building strong PhD applications!